aakbar5/handy-commands/linux.md

 - `strip --strip-debug </path/to/input/lib/program> -o </path/to/output/file>` - Strip debug info

 ## Misc compiler commands
-- `make kernelversion` - To see kernel version.
 - `size --common --totals <path/to/obj/file/or/path/to/executable>` - Show sizes of the each section
     ```
     aarch64-poky-linux-size --common --totals vmlinux